AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

 * `http://id.ala.org.au/bayesian/1.0/link` This is a link property for information derived from parent-child data.
   If there are different opinions about what the value of this property should be, the parent takes precidence.
   Otherwise, weird things can happen.

+As well as the Bayesian properties, there are optimisation properties that can be used to improve performance.

+* `http://id.ala.org.au/optimisation/1.0/luceneNoSearch` Do not include this observable when searching a Lucene index.
+  This can be used for observables that are naturally ranges; Lucene tends to make a slow job of searching for these values.
+* `http://id.ala.org.au/optimisation/1.0/aggregate` Aggregate values when loading values from a Darwin Core Archive extension.
+  This property can have the following values:
+  * `first` Use the first non-null value.
+The default.
+  * `max` Use the largest value for an observable with a comparable type.
+  * `min` Use the smallest value for an observable with a comparable type.

 #### Derivations